eyalroz/cuda-kat/README.md

 ```
 in your code.
 Now _this_ is how I want to write my kernels!

 You will note, that most similar phrases you could come up with about positions and sizes within the grid - already have implementations.
-For example: "I can get the number of full warps, but now I want the number of warps, period"; well, just replace `num_full_warps()` with `num_warps()` and it's there: `grid_info::linear::block::num_warps()` is available.
+For example: "I can get the number of full warps, but now I want the number of warps, period"; well, just replace `num_full_warps()` with `num_warps()` and it's there: `linear_grid::grid_info::block::num_warps()` is available.

+And as a final bonus - if you write a non-linear kernel, with blocks and grids having y and z dimensions other than 1 - you will only need to change your `namespace =` or `using` statements, to be able to write the same code and use 3-d implementations of these functions instead.

 ## <a name="feedback"> Bugs, suggestions, feedback